 When it comes to blade length, bigger is not always better.
 The longer the blade, the faster you can cut your hedge.
 However, a trimmer with a longer blade is heavier and more cumbersome, so not only do you need more strength to hold it, but you also have to take greater care to operate it correctly to get the results you want.

 In general, hedge trimmer blades extend somewhere between 13 inches and 40 inches.
-Trimmers sporting blades of 16 inches are best suited for small or average-sized hedges; 18-inch blades are good for grooming the average-to-large hedges; and 20-inch blades are best for big hedges.
-A common length for residential hedge trimmers is 24 inches, since a blade that length can handle a wide variety of plant types.
-If you get a blade that is longer than this, be sure that you can maneuver the appliance without difficulty.
+Trimmers sporting 16-inch blades are best suited for small or average-size hedges.
+Eighteen-inch blades are good for grooming average to large hedges, and 20-inch blades are best for big hedges.
+Since a 24-inch blade can handle a wide variety of plant types, it’s a common length for residential trimmers.
+If you want a model with a blade that is longer than this, be sure you can maneuver it without difficulty.